 a.
 Freestanding candles that are advertised as “self-extinguishing” shall not burn any paper positioned under the candle or leave any burning marks.
 Instead, they shall self-extinguish beforehand.

 b.
-The wick shall stop to smoke within 30 seconds, starting from when the burning time is finished.
+The wick shall stop to smoke within a predetermined time, starting from when the burning time is finished.

 As you can see, the requirements mainly aim at avoiding that heat might propagate, once the candle has reached its burning time.